poiyomi/PoiyomiDocs/docs/shading/light-data.md

 Please be aware that you will not see the results of Light Volumes in your project unless you have a working setup in your Scene that can show it to you.
 You can use newer versions of [Haï Lightbox Viewer <FAIcon icon="fa-solid fa-square-arrow-up-right"/>](https://docs.hai-vr.dev/docs/products/lightbox-viewer) (v2.4.0 and up) to preview the results, which includes new lightboxes supporting Light Volumes.

+### Normal Bias Sampling

+- `Type`: <PropertyIcon name="floatrange" />**Float**, Range: `0.0 - 1.0`

+Offsets the position where lighting from the mesh normals is sampled from.
+This can control lighting artifacts when the geometry is thin or too close to edges.

 ## Add Pass (Point & Spot Lights)

 Options relating to lighting performed in the Add Pass.
 The Add Pass is used for any Realtime Lights beyond the first in a scene.
 This includes Realtime Point, Spot, and Directional Lights.